Police: Teen driver loses control, crashes into Hurricane home | Gephardt Daily

 HURRICANE, Utah, Feb.
 25, 2024 (Gephardt Daily) — Police say a 16-year-old driver speeding through a roundabout lost control of the vehicle and crashed into a Hurricane home Sunday.

 Officers responded about 10:55 a.m. to the crash into a home near 700 West and 100 North, the Hurricane City Police Department said on social media.
+No injuries were reported.

 Witnesses initially reported that the teen driver had fled the scene, but he was later located nearby with a resident of the home, police said.